Incoming Transfer Students

 Summer Reading for Fall Orientation

 Orientation to the Arcadia University consists of many facets, not the least of which is an orientation to academic life.
 As a way of helping you to become an active member of our academic community, it is our tradition to ask new students to read a book during the summer, with the expectation that you will be part of a small discussion group during August orientation.
 The group discussions will be just like many of your classroom experiences at Arcadia.
-This year's book will be announced in May.

 One-on-One Financial Aid Appointments